AvielSegev/todo-list/README.md

 ### 2. (Optional) Build Docker Images:

+Alternatively you can make use of my public images.

 Build the images for the frontend and backend using the Dockerfiles located in the respective directories (frontend and server):

 docker build -t <YOUR_IMAGE_NAME> ./frontend